pmoris/miles-subgraph-miner/README.md

 The included [example datasets](#examples) are for illustrative and testing purposes.

-This implementation is provided for free for research purposes.
+This implementation is provided for free and is intended for research purposes.
 Some bugs may be present within the software and no guarantees are given!

 We would appreciate any comments, bug descriptions, suggestions or success stories regarding the tool.